35percent/11tystarter/src/posts/aylesbury-phase-2b-financial-viability-assessments.md

 #### The Mayor gives an extra £13.72m for 17 units

 The updated assessment also shows that the Mayor is giving NHG an extra £13.72m in affordable housing grant, raising it to £42.51m from £28.79m.
-The number of affordable units is also rising, but only by 17 units, which means a nominal grant for each additional unit of £807,058 [^X].
+The number of affordable units is also rising, but only by 17 units, which means a nominal grant for each additional unit of £807,058 [^4].

 Put another way, the average grant for each unit of affordable housing has risen from £115.39k per home to £162.25k per home, which is about a third of the total build cost for an affordable home \[NOTE £325,280,540 divided by 640= £508.25k av cost per unit; x 262 affordable units = £133.162m; divided by £42.51m = 3.13]

 ### The Mayor repairs NHG's bottom line?

 The extra affordable housing grant also makes for a healthier looking bottom line.
-While the updated assessement shows a 5.22% profit on GDV, and is a fall from the original assessment of a 12.27% profit (also said to be unviable by NHG), the fall would be worse without the Mayor's contribution [^4].
+While the updated assessement shows a 5.22% profit on GDV, and is a fall from the original assessment of a 12.27% profit (also said to be unviable by NHG), the fall would be worse without the Mayor's contribution [^6].

 In cash terms, the fall in the profit rate for the updated scheme has inceased the 'viability deficit' from around £6.69m to around £24.16m.
 The increased Mayor's grant saves a further £13.72m from being added to this deficit.